top of page

 The process of making and passing an egg requires so much energy and labor that in nature, wild hens lay only 10 to 15 eggs per year.

 The unnaturally high rates of labor intensive, energy depleting egg production that modern hens are forced to sustain means that even on small farms and backyard chicken operations, hens are virtual prisoners inside their own bodies.
 Overproduction of eggs is responsible for numerous disorders in hens, including often fatal diseases of the reproductive tract; osteoporosis and accompanying bone fractures; and, in some cases, total skeletal paralysis, sometimes referred to as “caged layer fatigue.”
-Osteoporosis and bone fragility from unnatural lay rates are also greatly exacerbated by lack of exercise: more than 95% of egg laying hens in the U.S. spend their entire lives confined in battery cages so small they cannot even spread their wings.
-By the time hens reach the slaughterhouse at 18 months to 2 years of age, their wing and leg bones are frequently riddled with painful breaks.
 Reproductive disorders in egg laying hens include tumors of the oviduct; peritonitis; egg binding (large eggs getting stuck and being slow and painful to pass); and uterine prolapse, a condition in which the lower portion of the oviduct fails to retract back into the body after oviposition, or the depositing of an egg.
 Like egg binding, prolapse is commonly a result of small birds being genetically manipulated to lay an unnaturally high rate of unnaturally large eggs.

-GALAHAD, MAAB, UTHER, MORGANA (RESCUE), FREKI, JOAN (RESCUE) AND ATREYU
+GALAHAD, MAAB, UTHER, MORGANA (RESCUE), FREKI, JOAN (RESCUE), ATREYU, BONNIE (RESCUE), NAVARRE

 Rescued Irish Wolfhounds and their Pack

-We love Irish Wolfhounds and try to rescue them when we can.
-They are such gentle and noble giants.
+Absolutely love Irish Wolfhounds and try to rescue them when I can.
+I also assist in obtaining forever homes for wolfhounds that need them.
+This breed is over 1000 years old.
+They are a heritage listed breed and are such gentle and noble giants.
 Galahad, who was not a rescue, used to visit the Royal Children's Hospital for Pet Therapy.
-Beautiful Maab, our Scottish Terrier and Uther, our cheeky Parson Jack Russell also joined Galahad at the Hospital, they were his life long companions.
+Beautiful Maab our Scottish Terrier, and Uther our cheeky Parson Jack Russell, also joined Galahad at the Hospital, they were his life long companions.
 Galahad was an animal actor in films, adverts and videos.
 He could change a room and uplift it by his mere presence.
-He rescued many people in his lifetime, including us.
-A link to his work is here on his facebook page: https://www.facebook.com/GalahadPetTherapy/
+He rescued many people in his lifetime, including me.
+A link to his work is here.

-Joan our latest rescue is 2 years old, her owner took her to the vet to be put down when she was under a year old.
+Joan arrived as a foster at 2 years old, her owner took her to the vet to be put down when she was under a year old.
 Her reasoning was that she was too big and as a puppy had chased her horse.
 Obviously training, love and nurturing had not occurred to her.
 Our companion animals, be they horses, cats or dogs, are too easily relinquished.
 All creatures, including humans, need forever homes and families.
 Luckily the vet knew a breeder who looked after her until she found her way here.
+Needless to say she stayed.

 Before Joan, we had rescued Morgana, age 6, another Irish Wolfhound.
 Galahad loved her.
 She had arrived to us with cancer and only survived 10 months.
 She was relinquished by her owners who wanted to only keep her daughter.
 We were devastated for her for many reasons, including the separation from her daughter.
 We fought the cancer and gave her the most spoilt life we could.
 She was loved until the end.